How to make web videos way smaller in 2025 using the AV1 codec

 # Replace SOURCE.mov with a path to your source video file

-ffmpeg -i SOURCE.mov -map_metadata -1 -c:a libfdk_aac -c:v libx264 -crf 24 -preset veryslow -profile:v main -pix_fmt yuv420p -movflags +faststart -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.h264.mp4
+ffmpeg -i SOURCE.mov -map_metadata -1 -c:a aac -c:v libx264 -crf 24 -preset veryslow -profile:v main -pix_fmt yuv420p -movflags +faststart -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.h264.mp4

-ffmpeg -i SOURCE.mov -map_metadata -1 -c:a libopus -c:v librav1e -qp 80 -tile-columns 2 -tile-rows 2 -pix_fmt yuv420p -movflags +faststart -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.av1.mp4
+ffmpeg -i SOURCE.mov -map_metadata -1 -c:a libopus -c:v libsvtav1 -qp 30 -tile-columns 2 -tile-rows 2 -pix_fmt yuv420p -movflags +faststart -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.av1.mp4

 Play around with the -qp setting for an optimal size/quality balance.
+Lower values correspond to higher quality and greater file size.

-ffmpeg -i SOURCE.mov -map_metadata -1 -c:a libfdk_aac -c:v libx265 -crf 24 -preset veryslow -pix_fmt yuv420p -movflags +faststart -tag:v hvc1 -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.hevc.mp4
+ffmpeg -i SOURCE.mov -map_metadata -1 -c:a aac -c:v libx265 -crf 24 -preset veryslow -pix_fmt yuv420p -movflags +faststart -tag:v hvc1 -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.hevc.mp4

-Understand compression options
+Understanding compression options

 • -i SOURCE.mov sets the source video file for input.
 FFmpeg will take video and audio streams from this file, convert them, and pack into a new container.

 • -map_metadata -1 will remove video metadata (like the name of a tool that was used initially to create a video).
-Sometimes metadata is useful, but for web development it is rarely the case.
+Sometimes metadata is useful, but for web development this is rarely the case.

 • -crf 34 stands for Constant Rate Factor and sets your size/quality balance.
 Think of it as the quality slider for JPEG, but it goes in the opposite direction (0 stands for best quality and bigger size).
 CRF scale for H.264 goes from 0 to 51.